creich/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-I tried a few different network layout, but then i decided to use the one from NVIDIA mentioned during the lessons as starting point.
-I also tried some modifications to that layout, such as adding dropouts or changing the architecture.
-But for some reason (i don't understand it yet) adding dropouts for example didn't really help improving the robustness of the network. i guess i'll still have to play around a bit with such networks, to get more of a feeling for it.
-In the end the only modification i added, have been some MaxPooling layers between the convolutions and therefor i changed the strides of the convolutional layers to 1x1, to make the output dimensions fit into the following layers.
+I tried a few different network layouts, but then i decided to try the one from NVIDIA mentioned during the lessons, which gave me a pretty good starting point.
+From there i tried some minor modifications to that layout, such as adding dropouts or MaxPooling, as well as changing the architecture.
+In the end the modification i added is  an 'oscillation' of MaxPooling and dropouts between the convolutional layers.
+When i added a MaxPooling layer, i changed the strides of the convolutional layers to 1x1, whereas i set it to 2x2 when a dropout was following, in order to make the output dimensions fit into the following layers.

-My model consists of a convolution neural network with 3 5x5 filters followed by 2 3x3 filters and depths between 24 and 64 (model.py lines 72-83).
-The model includes RELU layers to introduce nonlinearity (72-90) and MaxPooling between the convolutions.
+My model consists of a convolution neural network with 3 5x5 filters followed by 2 3x3 filters and depths between 24 and 64 (model.py lines 69-77).
+The model includes RELU layers to introduce nonlinearity (69-83) and MaxPooling or dropouts between the convolutions.
 Also the data is normalized in the model using a Keras lambda layer (code line 67) as well as cropped (to focus on a region of interest within the images) (code line 68)

 My final model consisted of the following layers: